Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Once inside, Amba is, in fact, a very hip hotel with its music lounge, a creative space, 3 different choices for dining, and groovy decor throughout.

 With 160 rooms, the hotel likes to promote the concept of simple living.
 All of the room designs are functional and minimalist.
 They are built to be environmentally friendly, so you can rest easy knowing your carbon footprint is being kept relatively low.
-Our favorite thing about Amba is that it's a super affordable hotel, located minutes walking distance from the best gay bars in Taipei.
+Our favorite thing about Amba is that it's a super affordable hotel, located within walking distance from the best gay bars in Taipei.

 Inside the hotel, you feel super comfortable, as if you're hiding in a little nook away from all the noise of the outside world.
 Artists will fall in love with how the hotel features loads of interesting and ingenious works of art on display.
 The most striking decoration we thought was in the Chiba restaurant, which was surrounded by bookshelves.